-Current research interests of faculty in CDB include investigations at the fundamental, applied, and translational levels of cell and developmental biology.
-Consequently, our research programs are multidisciplinary in nature and incorporate extensions into all of the other areas of concentration in MCB.
+Research in CDB includes investigations at the fundamental, applied, and translational levels of cell and developmental biology.
+Consequently, our research programs are multidisciplinary in nature and incorporate extensions into all of the other areas of interest in MCB.
 Research topics include regulation and biomechanics of cell motility, cytoskeletal dynamics, cell stress responses, host-pathogen interactions, transcriptional mechanisms that regulate development and regeneration, immune cell signaling and discovery of immunomodulatory small molecules, stem cell biology, and animal models of disease.

 WHO WE ARE